Flyingbolt: Chasing career

-Flyingbolt's next start was back at home in the Thyestes Handicap Chase at Gowran Park, his first attempt at a trip beyond 2 1/2 miles and where he carried the now customary top weight.
+Official ratings were not published back in that era so the first indication of how the Handicapper had reacted to Flyingbolt's performance in the Massey-Ferguson came when he was entered in the Great Yorkshire Handicap Chase at Doncaster the following month.
+In the race, Flyingbolt was set to carry a stone (14 lbs) more than Mill House, runner-up to Arkle at level weights in both the 1964 and 1965 Cheltenham Gold Cups, which indicated that in official eyes at least, there was very little between the Dreaper pair.
+However, it was decided instead to stay at home and run Flyingbolt in the Thyestes Handicap Chase at Gowran Park, his first attempt at a trip beyond 2 1/2 miles and where he carried the now customary top weight.
 He duly obliged, beating Height O'Fashion by a distance (in excess of 30 lengths) whilst giving her 28 lbs, with Flying Wild (who received 29 lbs) another 25 lengths back in third.
 (Form Book: close up, led and clear approaching straight, canter).
 By comparison, Arkle failed by a length to give 32 lbs to Flying Wild in the previous season's Massey Ferguson Gold Cup.
 Author, Ivor Herbert, remarked in his book, Arkle, The Story of a Champion, that "Flyingbolt slaughtered his field in ground so heavy that one fence had to be cut out and revived speculation about his rating with Arkle.
 And something the great flat trainer Paddy Prendergast said to Pat Taaffe after the race stuck in Taaffe's mind: "Flyingbolt has achieved far more as a seven-year-old than Arkle did at the same age."

-Flyingbolt's next race was at the Cheltenham Festival for the 2-mile Champion Chase (now the Queen Mother Champion Chase).
+Flyingbolt's next race was at the Cheltenham Festival in the 2-mile Champion Chase (now the Queen Mother Champion Chase).
 He started at odds of 1-5, the shortest price in the history of the race, and he won pulling up by 15 lengths.
 Said Taaffe in his autobiography; "I had Flyingbolt lobbing behind them still on the bit and then four fences from home we went up to join Flash Bulb.
 Johnny Haine proceeded to take his fellow down the hill as if for life itself.
 Flyingbolt just cruised past him, still on a tight rein, and from the second last we went ahead steadily to win very easily indeed with a tired Flash Bulb second, fifteen lengths behind."